 Rising Property Prices in China

 Property prices in Hong Kong and Shanghai have gone through the roof.
 Apartments in central locations can now set you back closer to $3 million.
-Indeed, a two bedroom unit in ‘Wonderful Place’, a complex of highrise towers in Shanghai with a minuscule balcony, a galley kitchen and no closets will set you back $2 million (Canadian).
-Shenzhen one of the leading, new built cities in China saw a 60% increase last year in house prices alone.
-Amidst this backdrop of higher pricing the discerning investor looks to spend on high value property in stable international markets such as Canada.
+Indeed, a two-bedroom unit in ‘Wonderful Place’, a complex of highrise towers in Shanghai with a minuscule balcony, a galley kitchen, and no closets will set you back $2 million (Canadian).
+Shenzhen one of the leading, newly built cities in China saw a 60% increase last year in house prices alone.
+Amidst this backdrop of higher pricing, the discerning investor looks to spend on high-value property in stable international markets such as Canada.

 1 flat in Shanghai = 5 Canadian detached Homes